 This function automatically downloads (if files not already exists) genomes and contaminants specified for genome alignment.
 By default, it will use ensembl reference, upon completion, the function will store a file called file.path(output.dir, "outputs.rds") with the output paths of your completed genome/annotation downloads.
 For most non-model nonvertebrate organisms, you need my fork of biomartr for it to work: devtools::install_github("Roleren/biomartr) If you misspelled something or crashed, delete wrong files and run again.

-Do remake = TRUE, to do it all over again.
+'''

 get_phix_genome(phix, output.dir, gunzip)

+'''

 phix logical, default FALSE, download phiX sequence to filter out Illumina control reads.
 ORFik defines Phix as a contaminant genome.
 Phix is used in Illumina sequencers for sequencing quality control.
 Genome is: refseq, Escherichia phage phiX174.
-If sequencing facility created fastq files with the command bcl2fastq, then there should be very few phix reads left in the fastq files recieved. output.dir directory to save downloaded data gunzip logical, default TRUE, uncompress downloaded files that are zipped when down- loaded, should be TRUE!
+If sequencing facility created fastq files with the command bcl2fastq, then there should be very few phix reads left in the fastq files recieved.

+output.dir directory to save downloaded data

+gunzip logical, default TRUE, uncompress downloaded files that are zipped when downloaded, should be TRUE!